-5. Mathematical prerequisite: simple set theory
+5. Mathematical prerequisite: simple set theory and some mathematical maturity

 This course is offered in a mathematics program, it therefore has a rigorous mathematical side.
 "Rigorous" here does not mean that you have to know "a lot" of mathematics.
 Rather, it means that you have to have a good understanding of a few basic notions of few areas (see below) of mathematics.
-Additionally, it also implies a certain way of thinking, i.e.: "thinking mathematically" (usually acquired through some exposure to mathematics).
+Additionally, it also implies a certain way of thinking, i.e.: "thinking mathematically" (usually acquired through some exposure to abstract mathematics).

 It is vital that you are familiar with naïve set theory (sets and set operations, Cartesian products, relations and functions and their properties, inverses).
-Knowing that mathematics is based on sets and relations/functions between sets is necessary to understand the mathematical side of the course.
+Having a reasonably well-established working knowledge of sets and relations/functions between sets is necessary to understand the mathematical side of the course.